Nationals vs. Rockies Player Props Betting Odds

-Lane Thomas and Ryan McMahon are two of the players with prop bets for the taking when the Washington Nationals and the Colorado Rockies meet at Nationals Park on Monday (at 7:05 PM ET).
+Sportsbooks have set player props for Lane Thomas, Ryan McMahon and others when the Washington Nationals host the Colorado Rockies at Nationals Park on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!